Republic of the Congo entry requirements for Argentina passport holders

 May be checked

 Argentine passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there is no visa on arrival for Argentine citizens.
-Plan ahead, as the process can take a couple of weeks.
+You must arrange this before you travel — there's no visa-on-arrival option, and the eVisa program doesn't apply to Argentine citizens.
+Plan ahead and apply through the nearest Congolese embassy or consulate.

 Entry requirements